-Up to five million people in Bangladesh are pushed into poverty every year because of unforeseen healthcare costs.
+Five million people in Bangladesh are pushed into poverty every year due to out-of-pocket healthcare costs.

-In partnership with the Government of Bangladesh, our COVID response aims to reduce the incidence of COVID-19 by enhancing community resilience and health system strengthening.
-Our intervention entails public health communication, testing, facilitating vaccination, door-to-door syndromic surveillance, tele-medicine and capacity enhancement of local health facilities for improved COVID-19 compliance.
-Grassroots level activities are powered by our strong network of 50,000 community health workers equipped with digital tools, trained vaccinators, volunteers and community leaders across the nation.
+In partnership with the Government of Bangladesh, our response focuses on reducing the spread of the virus by enhancing community resilience and strengthening the healthcare system.
+Our intervention combines communication, testing, facilitating vaccination, door-to-door syndromic surveillance, tele-medicine and capacity enhancement of local healthcare facilities.
+These activities are powered by our network of 50,000 community health workers equipped with digital tools, trained vaccinators, volunteers and community leaders across the nation.

 HNPP's Impact During the Pandemic March 2020-2021